ynrng/ynrng.github.io/uob/summer/action_language.md

 where a is an action, l is a literal, l_in is an inertial literal, and p0,..., pm are domain literals -->

 ---
-The Rob will be working in the domain of “home assistant” and it will be asked to do fetching related tasks.
+The Robot will be working in the domain of “home assistant” and it will be asked to do fetching related tasks.
 Rob should generate steps to achieve the goal.

 <!-- W4
 --- -->